Christianity-What Is It?

 The Holy Spirit is the third person of the godhead.
 He reveals the will of God to man.
 He reproves people for their idolatry and sinful deeds.
 He invites man to accept the sacrifice of Jesus Christ as an atonement for their sin.
 To those who believe on the Lord Jesus Christ, God gives the gift of the Holy Spirit.
 He is a counselor in all of life’s difficulties, a comforter in all tribulations.
 He reproves men of unrighteousness, guiding them into all truth.

 The Bible is God’s Word and his message to man.
 It is not a man-made book but was written by holy men of old as they were inspired by the Holy Spirit.
 The Bible records the creation of the world and of man.
 It tells us that all have sinned and that sin separates man from God.
 It explains the way of redemption that is able to free everyone from the bondage of sin.
 The Bible teaches us how to live a godly life and how to prepare for eternity.

 Living a Christian Life

 To become a Christian we must realize our sinful condition.
 We must confess our sin and accept the Lord Jesus Christ as our Savior.
 As we surrender our life to God, He fills us with the Holy Spirit.
 The power of the Spirit abiding within enables us to love and forgive others.
 A Christian will strive to maintain purity in his heart and be honest and truthful.
-When we fail, the Bible promises that “If we confess our sins, He [God] is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).
+When we fail, the Bible promises that “if we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness” (1 John 1:9).

 Heaven is God’s dwelling place.
 It is the most beautiful place of perfect peace and rest prepared by God.
 In heaven there will be no more sorrow or pain, no hunger or sickness.
 It is the home for all who have forsaken sin and accepted Jesus as their Savior.
 There the saved will sing and praise God forever.